-Wi-Fi CERTIFIED Wi-Fi Aware™ is a Wi-Fi Alliance® certification program that extends Wi-Fi® capability with quick discovery, connection, and data exchange with other Wi-Fi devices—without the need for a traditional Wi-Fi network infrastructure, internet connection, or GPS signal.
-Wi-Fi Aware™ provides rich here-and-now experiences by establishing independent, peer-to-peer connections based on a user’s immediate location and preferences.
+Wi-Fi CERTIFIED Wi-Fi Aware™ extends Wi-Fi® capability with quick discovery, connection, and data exchange with other Wi-Fi devices—without the need for a traditional network infrastructure, internet connection, or GPS signal.
+Wi-Fi Aware™ provides rich here-and-now experiences by establishing independent, device-to-device Wi-Fi connections based on a user’s immediate location and preferences.

 - Connect with people nearby to play a favorite game on mobile devices